nenadvir/ucimo-javascript/syllabus.md

 ### Functions

 - What is a function?
-- Different ways of defining functions
+- Different ways of defining functions in JS
-- Input parameters
-  - Default parameters
+- Parameters and default parameters
 - `return` statement
 - Function invocation
   - Assign return value to a variable
 - Pure vs. impure functions
 - Arrow functions
 - Anonymous functions
-- Project: Create pure functions for basic arithmetic
+- Project: Create pure functions for calculate tax

 ### Working with arrays

 - One-dimensional and two-dimensional arrays
 - Adding element to array (`push()` method)
 - Accessing array element (`array[index]`)
-- `sort()` method (caution, mutator method!)
+- `sort()` mutator method
 - Array iteration
   - `for`, `forEach()`, `map()`
 - Project: Find specific user in array of users